Five mistakes to avoid when paying employees

 Learn five mistakes to avoid when it comes to employee payment practices.

 The Fair Labor Standards Act (FLSA) is a federal law that sets rules for minimum wage and overtime pay.
-It seems simple, but it can be easy to make a mistake.
 The following are common pay practices that may violate the law.

 Note: When both the FLSA and a state law apply, the employee is entitled to the most favorable provisions of each law.
 Be sure to check your state wage and hour laws for applicable requirements.